-TheAcademic A calendar showing the beginning and ending of the three semesters the exams.
+A calendar showing the beginning and ending of the three semesters with the dates of registration, addition and withdrawal of courses and the exams.

-Calendar: with the dates of registration, addition and withdrawal of courses and successfully.
+Graduation: The student graduates after completing the graduation requirements successfully.
 The cumulative average shall not be less than (60%).